How to Get Mathematica » Tutorials » Teaching » Research »

-Mathematica is available on all lab computers
+Mathematica is installed on all classroom computers.

-The first three tutorials are excellent for new users, and can be assigned to students as homework to learn Mathematica outside of class time.
+These tutorials are excellent for new users, and can be assigned to students as homework to learn Mathematica outside of class time.

 - How To Topics Access step-by-step instructions ranging from how to create animations to basic syntax information.